cloudmesh-community/hid-sp18-710/paper/paper.md

 within the structure, but also ability and flexibility to read and store data from all sources and types, with or without structure.
-Companies that has larger amount of unstructured data are shifting away from traditional relational databases to NoSQL [@neal].
-There are lot of limiting factors in these databases for Big Data especially Structured schema which was one of the main reason for RDBMS to scale it for larger databases [@aspire].
+Companies that has larger amount of unstructured data are shifting away from traditional relational databases to NoSQL [@hid-sp18-710-neal].
+There are lot oflimiting factors in these databases for Big Data especially Structuredschema which was one of the main reason for RDBMS to scale it for larger databases [@hid-sp18-710-aspire].

 ## Limitation of RDBMS

 Choice of database chosen depends on their data model, data access and data latency.
-But in this era, every organization needs all three at the same time and which can not be provided by traditional databases [@vish].
+But in this era, every organization needs all three at the same time and which can not be provided by traditional databases [@hid-sp18-710-vish].

 Scalability - RDBMS are designed for scaling up meaning if storage needs to be increased, we need to upgrade other resources in the existing